 11. You’re not afraid to give your opinion, even if it offends others

-You wear your heart on your sleeve and you’ve been labeled as rude more than once, but you prefer to think of yourself as being direct or honest and you wish more people would appreciate that.
+You wear your heart on your sleeve and you’ve been labeled as rude more than once.
+You prefer to think of yourself as being direct or honest and you wish more people would appreciate that.
 You’re also known to have an opinion on everything — even subjects you hardly know about.

 12. You’re proud of the liberal stance the Netherlands takes on smoking marijuana and prostitution

 Soft drugs are legal in the Netherlands but you’re not interested in smoking pot yourself and you wouldn’t want to be found dead in the red light district.
-You’re also aware all that liberality here is a façade, as lately the government has been on a behind-the-scenes quest to close down as many coffee-shops and red-tainted windows as possible.
+You’re also aware all that liberality here is a façade; the government has been on a behind-the-scenes quest to close down as many coffee-shops and red-tainted windows as possible.

 13. You worship the sun with a passion